d12frosted/elpa-mirror/melpa/pg-readme.txt

 ; TODO

+* Provide support for client-side certificates to authenticate network connections over TLS.

+* Implement the SASLPREP algorithm for usernames and passwords that contain unprintable characters (used for SCRAM-SHA-256 authentication).

-* add a mechanism for parsing user-defined types.
+* Add a mechanism for parsing user-defined types.
 The user should be able to define a parse function and a type-name; we query pg_type to get the type's OID and add the information to pg-parsers.

-* in a future release I will probably modify the numeric conversion routines to return elisp floating point values instead of elisp integers, in order to work around possible overflow problems.